Authorship of Titus Andronicus: Why Peele?

-Brian Vickers

 The most extensive analysis of the co-authorship theory is that of Brian Vickers in 2002.
 A strong advocate of the Peele theory, Vickers opens his preface by arguing "given that collaboration was very common in Elizabethan, Jacobean and Caroline theatre, and that every major and most minor dramatists shared in the writing of plays, it would be highly unusual if Shakespeare had not done so."
 As well as elaborating on the work of previous analysts such as Parrott, Timberlake, Dover Wilson, Tarlinskaja, Boyd and Jackson, Vickers devises three additional authorship tests.
 The first is an analysis of polysyllabic words (words of three syllables or more, excluding names), a test which has been successfully used to distinguish the work of John Webster and Thomas Dekker.
 Vickers shows that in Act 1, 2.1 and 4.1, polysyllabic words occur every 2.8 lines, a comparable number to elsewhere in Peele.
 Elsewhere in Titus, however, the rate is every 3.3 lines, similar to elsewhere in Shakespeare.
 His second test involves counting examples of alliteration, a technique favoured by Peele throughout his career.
 In Act 1, 2.1 and 4.1, alliteration is found at a rate of once every 2.7 lines.
 Elsewhere in the play, it occurs every 4.3 lines.
 The high rate of Act 1 corresponds to the average rate in Peele and the low rate elsewhere to the rate in Shakespeare.
 The third test is counting vocatives.
 In Act 1, 2.1 and 4.1, the rate of vocatives is once every 4.2 lines.
 Elsewhere it is once every 8.7 lines.
 As comparison, in Peele's Edward I, the rate is once every 4.3 lines, and throughout Shakespeare, it never falls below once every 6.3 lines.
 Again, the numbers seem to equate Peele with Act 1, 2.1 and 4.1 and Shakespeare with the rest of the play.
 Vickers also attempts to show that Shakespeare is much more adept at employing rhetorical devices than Peele; and gives numerous examples throughout the play of the use of antimetabole, anadiplosis, epanalepsis, epizeuxis, articulus, epanorthosis, epistrophe, aposiopesis, anaphora, polyptoton, synoeciosis, polysyndeton and asteismus.
 His analysis of these devices leads him to conclude "whether using the same rhetorical figures as Peele had used, or deploying his own much wider thesaurus, Shakespeare distinguishes himself from his co-author by the economy, functionality and the expressive power with which he employs these traditional resources."